 Then Wolt happened.
 My friends and I saw the physical world turn digital and founded a local commerce platform.
 It took off and became my next step in life.

 In 2016, I was in charge of launching Wolt in Stockholm.
-In a tech seminar I publicly asked Eric Schmidt, then-executive chairman of Alphabet, what he thought of the premise of AI taking over, the idea that Elon Musk and Stephen Hawking were popularising.
+In a tech seminar I publicly asked Eric Schmidt, then-executive chairman of Alphabet, what he thought of the premise of AI becoming a threat to humanity, the idea that Elon Musk and Stephen Hawking were popularising.
 Schmidt brushed me off as he felt Musk and Hawking did not know what they were talking about.
 He argued we could always switch off the computers.

 Then, in 2022, two things happened.

-First, Wolt was acquired by DoorDash for $8B in the largest acquisition deal in Finnish history.
+First, Wolt was acquired by DoorDash for $8B — one of the largest acquisitions ever of a privately held, venture-backed technology startup.

 A few months after that, OpenAI started the mainstream LLM revolution.